 View is a glass-manufacturing company.
 It relies upon electrochromism to produce smart glass that increases and optimizes the amount of natural light in buildings.
 Thanks to its glass, View also improves energy efficiency and accelerates the development of smart and connected buildings.

-Industry: Consumer Internet – Total funding: $ 1.9 Billion
+Industry: Food and Beverage – Total funding: $1.9 Billion

 Instacart is a company focusing on the delivery of groceries and home products.
 It allows customers to browse a wide variety of items that can be mixed from multiple local retail stores, including Safeway, Whole Foods, Super Fresh, Harris Teeter, Shaw’s, Mariano’s, Jewel-Osco, Stanley’s, and Costco.

-Industry: Software – Total funding: $ 2 Billion
+Industry: Data and Analytics – Total funding: $2 Billion

 Palantir is a technology company specialized in big data integration and analysis.
 It works on solving some of the world’s most important questions through data analysis software for both the private and public sectors, including delivering disaster relief to building safer automobiles.